On Efficient Range-Summability of Ideally IID Random Variables in Two or Higher Dimensions: -wise Independence Theory

 A $k$-wise independent hash function $h(\cdot)$ has the following property: Given an arbitrary set of $k$ distinct keys $i_1, i_2, \cdots, i_k$, their hash values $h(i_1), h(i_2), \cdots, h(i_k)$ are independent.
 Such hash functions are very computationally efficient when $k$ is a small number such as $k=2$ (roughly 2 nanoseconds per hash) and $k = 4$ (several nanoseconds per hash)~\cite{univhash,tabulation4wise,tabulationpower}.
-In the following presentation, we assume $d=2$ ($2$D) for notational simplicity.
-All of our statements and proofs can be readily generalized to higher dimensions.
+Typically, the hash values are (uniform random) integers.
+We can map them to Gaussian RVs using a deterministic function $g(\cdot)$ such as the Box-Muller transform~\cite{boxmuller}.